JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 ### Hand Rolled Mocks
 <br/>

 Much of the Swift community manually creates the mocks they need as they need them.
-To demonstrate how this is done, we'll make a simple example of a controller, a data store, and a logger using [Protocols](https://www.swiftbysundell.com/basics/protocols/).
+To demonstrate how this is done, we'll make a simple example of a controller, a data store, and a logger using [Protocols](https://www.swiftbysundell.com/basics/protocols/). _Note the following example does not actually create a logger or store, only their interface._

 This is what the implementation might look like: